donatogomez/ays9/doc/Commands/blueprint/blueprint.md

   blueprints found in $aysdir/blueprints will be processed

 Options:
-  --help  Show this message and exit.
+  -f, --follow  return ids of process change jobs --help        Show this message and exit.

 ```

 The process that takes places is: